Nov. 2025: An aerial view of the landfill showing the status of the remediation to date.

 Remediation of the Landfill underway

-There are a total of 9 individual cells in the landfill and the remediation will involve the removal of all the waste that was placed in these cells.
+There are a total of 9 individual cells in the landfill.
+The remediation involves the removal of all the waste that was placed in these cell.

-The larger enclosure is being used to excavate waste from cells 3,1,8 (H2N),4,2 and 9 (H2S) in that order.
-Cell 3 is now fully remediated and the enclosure has been moved to cell 1.
-The larger enclosure is moved via a shifting system and does not need to be dismantled when moving from cell to cell.
+The larger enclosure (100m long x 44m wide x 13m high) is being used to excavate waste from cells 3,1,8, 4,2 and 9 in that order. this enclosure is moved from cell to cell via a sliding rail and does not need to be dismantled.

 A Team Effort